 If you choose Medical Assistance in Dying, please know you can change your mind and stop the process at any point before the medication has been given.

-In addition, you will need to complete a Request for Access to Personal Health Records form.
-This form will allow your care team to share your request with the physician or nurse practitioner who will help you move through the process.
+- This form will allow your care team to share your request with the doctor or nurse practitioner who will help you move through the process.

 Assessment form (for physician and nurse practitioner use)